 Moderate/Highly Exudating Wounds

 Remove secondary dressing with care.
-Gently remove ColActive® Transfer ensuring that the dressing removal does not damage delicate newly-formed tissues.
+Gently remove ColActive® Transfer, ensuring that the dressing removal does not damage delicate newly formed tissue.
 If dry, rehydrate dressing with distilled or sterile water to aid in removal.
 Cleanse the wound site using an appropriate wound cleanser or distilled water prior to application of a new ColActive® Transfer dressing as per directions for use.